-Transformation through Journalism, Media & Visual Arts
+Transformation through Journalism, Media & Visual Art

-My writing and editing have been featured in the Index on Censorship, New York Times Well, Loyola Magazine, Washington Post, Chicago Magazine, San Francisco Chronicle, Chicago Tribune Magazine, Chicago Health magazine, The 2nd Hand, MILK, NPR, CNN, MinnPost, Pro Photographer, and the History in Africa Journal (Cambridge University Press), among others.
+My writing and editing have been featured in the Index on Censorship, New York Times Well, Loyola Magazine, Washington Post, Chicago Magazine, San Francisco Chronicle, Chicago Tribune Magazine, Chicago Health magazine, The 2nd Hand, MILK, NPR, CNN, MinnPost, Pro Photographer, and the History in Africa Journal /Cambridge University Press, among others.
+I frequently read essays on stage and have read for WBEZ Chicago Public Radio, 10 x 10 Chicago, and Uncommon Ground among other venues.

 I am the coproducer of Fatal Neglect, the six-part Médecins Sans Frontières documentary series filmed internationally about Global Health and supervising producer of Long Shadow, a film and national engagement project about mass incarceration policy in the United States and how it impacts Public Health.
-For the DOC NYC film festival in 2023 I curated VII Uncommissioned which addresses pressing political and health issues globally.
+For the DOC NYC film festival I curated VII Uncommissioned which addresses pressing political and health issues globally.
 I am the Executive Producer of Vicarious, a study of trauma reduction and harm prevention.
 In addition, I financed Defy about rape as a weapon of war for the International Rescue Committee and Under Cane which exposed the causes of Chronic Kidney Disease among sugar cane workers.
 One of the most impactful long-running multiverse projects I've worked on is Bring it to The Table.

 I am a member of the USC Annenberg Center for Health Journalism and a graduate of Benet Academy College Prep and Loyola University Chicago.